bradenkeith/sublime-artisan-test/readme.md

 # Sublime Artisan Test

-This package extend [Sublime PHPUnit](https://github.com/adamwathan/sublime-phpunit) and its installation is required for this package to be functional.
+This package extends [Sublime PHPUnit](https://github.com/adamwathan/sublime-phpunit) and its installation is required for this package to be functional.

 ## Installation